 Nine recognises the complexity of modern slavery, and the variety of ways in which it can manifest in operations and supply chains.
 There are a number of policies, processes and practices across Nine which minimise the risk of Nine contributing to modern slavery practices.
-This includes our Code of Conduct.
+This includes our Code of Conduct and other relevant policies.